cwt137/google-laravel-2fa/readme.md

 ## Read The Article

-To learn more about this code, read the article:
+To learn more about this code, read the article "[2FA in Laravel with Google Authenticator - Get Secure!](https://www.sitepoint.com/2fa-in-laravel-with-google-authenticator-get-secure/)".